 The Honors Project Experience

-The Honors Program will award grants of up to $500.00 for materials and/or activities (including travel) related to the Honors Student’s Senior Thesis or Project.
+The Honors College will grant up to $500.00 for materials and/or activities (including travel) related to the Honors Student’s Project.
 The number of grants awarded will be determined by available funding.
-To be eligible to apply, a student must be an active member of the UMass Lowell Honors Program and must be working on a Senior Thesis/Project.
+To be eligible to apply, a student must be a member in good standing of the Honors College and must be working on an Honors Project.
 There is no deadline for applying for this grant, but you must have at least one more semester at UMass Lowell in order to receive the funding.
 Here is the Application (pdf).